-Along with role-specific requirements, list the tools every employee uses, such as time clocks, cloud storage or file sharing apps, the HR and payroll system, or a password management tool.
+Along with role-specific requirements, list every employee’s tools, such as time clocks, cloud storage or file sharing apps, the HR and payroll system, or a password management tool.

-You need to create a place where you can share this information.
-For example, if you were hiring a writer, you might provide a style guide and a guide to using your content management system.
+It would be best to create a place to share this information.
+For example, if hiring a writer, you might provide a style guide and a guide to using your content management system.

-Your onboarding guide should also have an FAQ section, which includes pertinent information such as the names and contact details of HR and payroll, the process for booking PTO, and where to order office supplies.
+Your onboarding guide should also have an FAQ section, which includes pertinent information such as HR and payroll names and contact details, the process for booking PTO, and where to order office supplies.

 You can create different boards for these areas of your business.

 Creating these standardized onboarding documents and processes using a content management system will help your new employees settle in and get to work more quickly.
-If an employee knows what to expect and what is expected of them, they’ll be able to get up to speed and be productive straight away.
+If employees know what to expect and what is anticipated, they’ll be able to get up to speed and be productive immediately.